cernanalysispreservation/cap-client/docs/index.rst

 This guide assumes that you have successfully installed cap-client package already.
 If not, please follow the  :doc:`installation` instructions first.

-To use cap-client you need a running CAP server, you can use the `CERN Production server <https://analysispreservation.cern.ch/>`_.
+The cap-client is designed to communicate with a CERN Analysis Preservation (CAP) server instance.
+You can use the `CERN Production server <https://analysispreservation.cern.ch/>`_, which comes with the most stable version of CAP.
+All further descriptions and references link to this production instance.

-Next step is to generate an access token through the CAP server.
-For CERN Production server this can be done by following this `link <https://analysispreservation.cern.ch/profile/applications>`_.
+In order to communicate with the server, you first need to generate a personal access token `here <https://analysispreservation.cern.ch/profile/applications>`_.

-Finally you need to set the required environment variables for the cap-client.
+Afterwards, set the required environment variables for the cap-client.
+If you like to select a CAP server different than the production instance, you can change the URL here.

 .. code-block:: console